|Title||[Die heyligen reyssen gen Jherusalem zu dem heiligen grab |

 |Binding||Rebound in the 20th century in full orange calf. |

-Title and author tooled with handle letters in gold.
+Title and author tooled with handle letters in gold on spine.

 All edges trimmed.

 |General Notes||Fragile: Should be handled as little as possible.|

 Signatures: UW copy has 155 leaves, with neither signatures nor pagination; leaves are numbered by hand: i-v ix-lii lii-cliiii.